LayeredStudio/whoiser/README.md

     console.log(domainInfo, domainInfo2)
 })();
 ```
-Returns a promise which resolves with an object of WHOIS servers checked:
+Returns a promise which resolves with an `Object` of WHOIS servers checked:
 ```js
 {
     "whois.verisign-grs.com": {